Summer of Design in Wembley Park

 Flight – a major new commission by London-based street artist Remi Rough – to celebrate the commencement of its summer cultural programme, Summer of Play.
 Known for his dramatic and colourful abstract compositions that have transformed buildings and locations around the world, Rough was inspired by the Wembley Park site’s flow of people in devising the concept for Flight.

-The reputable producer of vintage fairs – So Last Century will bring their first market to North London with a range of home ware, prints and posters, clothing, accessories, and garden ware vendors.
-With accessible price points for the majority of items between £20-50, So Last Century at Wembley Park will offer a stunning, hand-picked selection of over 30 vintage dealers and designer-makers from all over the UK.
-Get read to get your hands on some unique Mid-Century finds.
+So Last Century – one of London’s most respected vintage markets – heads north of the river for the first time.
+Wembley Park’s Market Square will be filled for the day with a huge range of unique lighting, prints & posters, furniture, glass & ceramics, clothing, accessories, and unusual decor for the garden & balcony.
+With accessible price points for the majority of items between £20-50, So Last Century at Wembley Park will offer a stunning, hand-picked selection of over 25 vintage dealers and designer-makers.
+Get ready for a vintage treasure hunt.

 This September, Wembley Park will be taking part in London’s Open House London 2018.
 Join us for a series of behind the scenes tours of Wembley Park’s most iconic architecture and historical buildings led by experienced guides throughout the day.
 Did you know that Wembley Park used to have its own version of the Eiffel Tower?
 Well, find out about this and much, much more.